Patrick Smith (artist)

-Patrick Smith (born 1972 in San Juan, Puerto Rico) is an installation artist, animator and filmmaker.
+Patrick Smith (born 1972 in San Juan, Puerto Rico) is an American animator and YouTuber.
 He is a member of the Academy of Motion Picture Arts and Sciences (AMPAS).
 His formative years were spent as a storyboard artist for Walt Disney, and animation director for MTV's Daria and the Emmy-nominated Downtown.
 Smith spent five years in Singapore as a professor at the graduate film program for New York University Tisch School of the Arts, under artistic director/filmmaker Oliver Stone.
+His 2019 film "Pour 585" is one of the 5 most viewed Animated Shorts on YouTube, and Smith is one of the few YouTubers that retains a consistent film festival release schedule, his films have screened at Tribeca Film Festival, Slamdance, Ottawa, and Annecy, and hundreds of other festivals world-wide.
+His most recent stop motion short "Beyond Noh" is currently part of the acclaimed traveling showcase "The Animation Show of Shows."
 Patrick is a fellow of the New York Foundation of the Arts and a curator for multiple international film and animation festivals.
-He lives and works in Montauk New York with his wife, Kaori Ishida and their daughter.
 The beginning of his animation career has been told by himself like this:

 In 1994, I was in college, and one night decided to animate something strange.
 I didn't know how to draw, let alone animate, so I just did something abstract.
 A friend of mine told me I should put an logo on it and send it to MTV.
 So I mailed a VHS of it to "MTV Networks" the address I got from the phone book.
 About two weeks later I got a call from a guy named Abbey, who said that they wanted to buy it.
 I remember the day he called, because it was the same day that I got my rejection letter from Cal Arts.
 I re-animated the same thing, a bit tighter.
 The spot won a BDA award (Broadcast Design Association) and a Jury Prize at the 1995 Holland Animation Festival.
 After I finished the ID, MTV offered me a job on Beavis and Butthead, which was my first ever studio job, and which brought me to New York City.